jhsu802701/rails_from_scratch_rails5/05-02-static_pages.md

 * Enter the command "sh testc.sh".
 You'll see that the controller tests now pass.
 * Enter the command "sh testcl.sh".
 You'll see that RuboCop and Rails Best Practices raise issues.
 * Enter the command "rm app/helpers/static_pages_helper.rb".
 (You won't be using this helper.)
-* In the files app/controllers/static_pages_controller.rb, add the following line immediately before the line beginning with "class":
+* Replace the contents of the file app/controllers/static_pages_controller.rb with the following:
 ```
 #
+class StaticPagesController < ApplicationController
+  def home; end

+  def about; end

+  def contact; end
+end
 ```
 * Enter the command "sh testcl.sh".
 The only issue remaining is the unused method full_title in the application helper.
 Again, you will address this later.
 * Enter the command "sh git_check.sh".